 - Add flour, cream of tartar, and baking soda.
 Combine well.

-- Split dough into five separate bowls.
-Add one color to each bowl.
-Work dough until the color is even throughout.
+- Color and Shape: Split dough into five separate bowls.
+Add one color to each bowl, work dough until the color is even throughout.

 - On a floured surface, roll dough to 1/4-inch thick.
 Cut out egg shaped cookies and place them 2 inches apart on a greased baking sheet.
-Reroll dough as needed.
+Reroll dough as needed until all dough is used.

-- Bake 6-7 minutes or until edges begin to brown.
+- Bake: Bake for 6-7 minutes or until edges begin to brown.
 Allow cookies to cool.

-- To make frosting, in a medium mixing bowl, cream butter and powdered sugar together.
+- Frosting: In a medium mixing bowl, cream butter and powdered sugar together.
 Add 1 tablespoons of milk and vanilla.
 Beat well.
 If it is too thick, add more milk.
 If it is too thin, add more powdered sugar.

-- Transfer frosting to a large ziplock bag.
+- Transfer frosting to a large ziplocked bag.
 Cut a small corner off so you can pipe your decorations onto cooled cookies.
+Serve and enjoy!

 Can I freeze frosted cookies?